 Understanding the Procedure

-Rhinoplasty can be done in the hospital, or in our private office.
+Rhinoplasty can be done in the hospital, or at our Ambulatory Surgery Center.
 Dr. Nordberg will use either local or general anesthesia.

 Once you're numb or unconscious, Dr. Nordberg will make cuts between or inside your nostrils, separate your skin from your cartilage or bone and then start the reshaping.
 If your new nose needs a small amount of additional cartilage, Dr. Nordberg may remove some from your ear or deep inside your nose.
 If more is needed, you might get an implant or a bone graft.

 The procedure usually takes between one and two hours.
 If the surgery is complex, it can take longer.